CEREBRUS-MAXIMUS/Surfer-Data/CONTRIBUTING.md

    - Submit a pull request to the main repository, providing a clear description of your changes and the problem they solve

 We appreciate all contributions, whether they are bug reports, feature suggestions, or code changes.
 By working together, we can make Surfer a better and more useful tool for everyone.

-## Platform-specific Modules

-The Surfer project is designed to be modular, with each platform-specific scraping functionality encapsulated in its own module.
-For details on adding support for a new platform, please refer to our [Guide to Adding New Platforms](ADD_PLATFORMS.md).

-## Helper Functions

-Surfer uses various helper functions to streamline the scraping process.
-These functions assist with tasks such as waiting for elements, cleaning HTML, and managing asynchronous operations.
-For a complete list and detailed explanations of these helper functions, see our [Helper Functions Documentation](./docs/HELPER_FUNCTIONS.md).

 ## Contact